FNALssi/cetmodules/doc/manual/increment-version.1.rst

 .. deprecated:: 2.0

-   This script is deprecated, as it operates only on unmigrated sources where the version has *not* been migrated to the :cmake:command:`project() <cmake-ref-current:command:project>` call in the top-level :file:`CMakeLists.txt`\ .
+   This script is deprecated, as it operates only on unmigrated sources where the version has *not* been migrated to the :command:`project() <cmake-ref-current:command:project>` call in the top-level :file:`CMakeLists.txt`\ .

 Arguments
 =========